-With a SoFi Money® cash management account, you can use P2P to transfer funds; if the other person also has a SoFi Money cash management account, the transfer is immediate.
+With a SoFi checking and savings account, you can use P2P to transfer funds; if the other person also has a SoFi Checking and Savings checking and savings account, the transfer is immediate.

-Additionally, with SoFi Money you can spend, save, and earn, all in one product.
+Additionally, with SoFi Checking and Savings you can spend, save, and earn, all in one product.
 Plus, there are no account fees (subject to change) and high interest.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 SoFi Money® is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member

 FINRA / SIPC .
 SoFi Securities LLC is an affiliate of SoFi Bank, N.A.
 SoFi Money Debit Card issued by The Bancorp Bank.

 SoFi has partnered with Allpoint to provide consumers with ATM access at any of the 55,000+ ATMs within the Allpoint network.
 Consumers will not be charged a fee when using an in-network ATM, however, third party fees incurred when using out-of-network ATMs are not subject to reimbursement.
 SoFi’s ATM policies are subject to change at our discretion at any time.